stella-chmt/resume/English.md

 * Kujiale, China    December 2018 - September 2019
   * Responsible for the test of the website Coohom.com.
-  * Analyzed business requirements, performed functional, regression, performance and reliability testing to uncover defects and suggest improvements for the product.
+  * Analyzed business requirements, performed functional, regression, performance and reliability testing to uncover defects and propose improvements for the product.

 * Meituan Dianping, China    May 2017 - September 2018
   * Led a 14 members' software QA team in the Daodianzhonghe Department which consists of 114 developers, to develop and implement quality-assurance and quality-control methodologies and way of working to ensure compliance with QA standards and customer requirements.
   * Analyzed business requirements, performed functional, reliability, performance and compatibility testing and followed user feedbacks to improve user experience.
   * Trained junior testing engineers on different technologies and infrastructures used.
-  * Participated in hiring for the QA team of this department.
+  * Participated in hiring and promotion for the QA team of this department.

 * Pingan Health Cloud Co.
 Ltd, China    June 2016 - May 2017
 _This company is an important part of Pingan Group and its integrated internet services platform which focuses on healthcare._